sahutt/NOBPhage/README.md

 ## CRISPR identification and analysis

+Collect Reference Genomes for all known NOB, as well MAGs identified in previous steps as NOB

 ### CRISPRCasFinder

 [Crisprcasfinder](https://crisprcas.i2bc.paris-saclay.fr/CrisprCasFinder/Index) detects crispr arrays and cas genes within fasta files.
 You can upload single fasta files to their website for analysis, or version 4.2.20 is available as a module on Quest.